History of the Jews in Chișinău

-The history of the Jewish people in Chișinău dates to at the early 1700s, when Chișinău was located first in Moldavia and later from 1812 onwards in the Bessarabia region of the Russian Empire.
-Chișinău is now the capital city of Moldova.
-Chișinău is the center of the Jewish population of Moldova.
+The history of the Jews in Chișinău dates to the early 1700s, when Chișinău (then known as Kishinev) was located first in Moldavia and later from 1812 onwards in the Bessarabia region of the Russian Empire.
+Chișinău is now the capital city of Moldova and is the center of the country's Jewish population.
 As of 2022, around 10,000 of the 15,000 Moldovan Jews reside in Chișinău.

 History

 Chișinău (Keshenev in Yiddish) was historically part of Moldavia.
 In 1812, the region was annexed by the Russian Empire and became known as Bessarabia.
 The earliest Jewish presence in Chișinău dates back to the early 18th century.
 By 1774, Jewish people were 7% of the total population of Chișinău.
 In 1774, a Jewish burial society was founded in the city with 144 members.

+A cemetery was established in the early 19th century.